lucianogentilefalcone/coefficient-reflection-measurer/README.md

 That's it!
 The application should start and be ready for use.

 ## System Requirements
-The application has no special requirements beyond having a computer capable of running it.
+The application has no special requirements beyond having a computer where to run python scripts.

 ## Documentation
 The complete project documentation can be found in the PDF file named Proyecto_adapador_de_impedancia.pdf.
 This documentation provides a detailed explanation of the required hardware, installation instructions, and how to use the application.